 For watersports like wakeboarding, parasailing, and fly boarding at our beaches, check out the Wild Watersports highlighted beaches for an adrenaline filled adventure.

 Is heading inland on serene river system with your paddles more of your idea of waterfront adventures?
 Then you’ll want to grab your kayak or canoe and hit the waters of the Grand River, Big Creek, or the Thames River across the region.
 Each one offers its own unique sights and sounds that will please paddlers of all experience levels.
-Learn how you can best enjoy the Grand River and Big Creek with our Picture Perfect Paddles itinerary.
+Discover favourite paddling spots across Ontario's Southwest from a paddler who loves exploring different waterways.
 If you want to paddle through the heart of the region on the Thames, we’ve got you covered with write-ups and maps for major sections of the river in London, Middlesex County and Oxford County.

 Fishing & Boating